 While some of the country's dark sites are conveniently located in or near the capital city Sofia, others are significantly harder to access.
 However, there are specialized tours available that make it easy to visit all (or most) of them in one comprehensive swoop.

-- Sofia (with military museum and Monument 1300 Years of Bulgaria)
+- Sofia (with military museum)

 - Zhivkov's birth house and collection of gifts in Pravets